 Getting married on a cruise can be as easy as making a phone call to the cruise line and speaking with one of their onboard event managers who can help you put everything together.
 It's sort of like dealing with an all-inclusive resort in that regard.

 But before you start cruising the Internet looking for the ship of your dreams, make sure the cruise line you've chosen actually offers at-sea weddings, if that's something important to you.
 Only a few companies encourage getting married by the captain on open water, most prefer to help you get married in a port of your choice.

 Why?
-Cruise lines are all registered in different countries, and the country and the port of call, and the legalities surrounding the marriage license paperwork are what complicate matters.
+Cruise lines are all registered in different countries, and the country and the port of call, as well as the legalities surrounding the marriage license paperwork, are what complicate matters.
 Some cruise lines have you take care of all the paperwork in your departure port (sometimes right there at the cruise ship terminal) before you start your trip, and then do the ceremonial wedding on the high seas.

 Many cruise lines offer specific wedding packages for you and your guests, although the pricing may fluctuate based on the time of year.
 You'll be able to choose your décor, cake, and flowers from options A, B, or C.

-Boutique luxury cruise line Seabourn has a reputation for planning extraordinary, personalized cruise ship weddings, for those who don't want a "cookie cutter" package.
-But they're also one of the most expensive.
+The boutique luxury cruise line, Seabourn, has a reputation for planning extraordinary, personalized cruise ship weddings, for those who don't want a "cookie-cutter" package, but they're also one of the most expensive.

 Sandy Malone is the owner of Sandy Malone Weddings & Events and author of How to Plan Your Own Destination Wedding: Do-It-Yourself Tips from an Experienced Professional.
 Sandy is the star of TLC's reality show Wedding Island, about her destination wedding planning company, Weddings in Vieques.